 What you need to bring depends on what is included in your RV rental.
-Peer to peer RV rentals like on Outdoorsy usually have many items already included because the RV owner also uses the RV.
+Peer-to-peer RV rentals usually have many items already included because the RV owner also uses the RV.
 So, most of what you need will be on board.

 However, if you rent from an RV dealership or RV Rental Company, nothing is included.
 Most likely, you will need to pay for the add on packages and still stop at Walmart to buy things like a coffee pot, a toaster, a grill, etc.